 The result is that engineering teams become the recovery layer.
-They monitor, they debug, they retune.
+They monitor, they debug, and they retune.
 Every deployment is a bespoke effort.
 The knowledge of what went wrong and how to fix it lives in people, not in the system itself.

 PILGRIMS adds three capabilities that most robotic stacks lack entirely.
 It sits alongside your existing code — you write adapters for your sensors and models, and the framework does the rest.

 Continuously evaluates whether each component in the pipeline is performing within expected bounds.
-Not just "is the sensor on" but "is the output trustworthy right now, given what we know about how it should behave."

 When the monitor flags degradation, the system isolates why.
 A confidence drop in an object detector might trace to a lighting change, a novel object, or a model that has drifted.
 The diagnosis determines the recovery path.